Sq Mile To Sq Km

 The conversion from square miles to square kilometers is not a simple linear conversion.
 Because we're dealing with area, we need to square the conversion factor between miles and kilometers.

 The conversion factor between miles and kilometers is approximately 1.60934.
-Therefore, to convert square miles to square kilometers, we use the following formula:
+Which means, to convert square miles to square kilometers, we use the following formula:

 sq km = sq mi * (1.60934)²